Type above and press Enter to search. Press Esc to cancel.

 Retail

-How to Create Holiday Gift Guides That Inspire Shoppers & Increase Sales [with Gift Guide Examples]
+How to Create Holiday Gift Guides That Inspire Shoppers & Boost Sales

-How to Create Holiday Gift Guides That Inspire Shoppers & Increase Sales [with Gift Guide Examples]
+How to Create Holiday Gift Guides That Inspire Shoppers & Boost Sales

-But it’s important to note that creating a holiday gift guide takes more than just rounding up your products and putting them in a catalog.
-With the market being more competitive than ever, yours would have to be thoughtfully curated and marketed.
+But creating an effective holiday gift guide is about more than just putting products in a catalog.
+With a more competitive market than ever, your guide must be thoughtfully curated and strategically marketed.

-So, how do you write a holiday gift guide that converts?
+So, how do you create a holiday gift guide that truly converts?

-For starters, you need to tap into your retail data, industry trends and customer insights.
-Then, it’s a matter of curating products to support your customers’ shopping journeys.
-Marketing is also an important component, as you need to ensure your gift guide is seen by the right people.
+You need to start by leveraging your retail data, industry trends and customer insights.
+From there, it’s about curating products that support your customers’ shopping journeys.
+And marketing is just as important—you need to make sure your gift guide gets in front of the right people.

-When implemented properly, holiday gift guides can increase sales by helping customers find and purchase the products they need.
+When implemented correctly, holiday gift guides can significantly increase sales by helping customers find and purchase the products they need.

 1. What should be included in a gift guide?
 Start by looking at your data